The Right Against Exploitation: Articles 23 and 24

 Right Against Exploitation in the Constitution

 Articles 23 and 24 in the Indian Constitution describe the Right Against Exploitation.
-These are vital fundamental rights to protect citizens of the country from all sorts of forced labour.
+These are vital fundamental rights to protect citizens of the country from all sorts of forced labor.
 The Constitution’s two articles prove their existence by assuring the Right against Exploitation.

 Provisions of Right Against Exploitation Article 23 and Article 24

-A. Article 23(1)
+• Article 23(1)

-Prohibits trafficking of human beings, beggars, and other forced labor.
+• Prohibits trafficking of human beings, beggars, and other forced labor.
 If practised, the person will be punishable under the law.

-B Article 23(2)
+• Article 23(2)

-The article states that the State must impose compulsory service for public purposes like water, and electricity.
+• The article states that the State must impose compulsory service for public purposes like water, and electricity.
 The State shall not refrain from rendering such services based on religion, race, caste, or class.

-This article prohibits child labour.
+2. Article 24 – This article prohibits child labour.
 It specifies that no child under fourteen should work in a factory, mine, construction site, or other hazardous place.

-Historical Development of Provision Against Exploitation
+• Historical Development of Provision Against Exploitation

-When India adopted the Constitution, few instances of exploitation existed.
-However, with the advent of the twenties of the 20th century, the National Freedom Movement became a remarkable force against forced labour and exploitation.
+• With the advent of the 1920s, the National Freedom Movement emerged as a significant force against forced labor and exploitation.

-The exploitation of Untouchables and the prevalence of the devadasi system prompted the constitution makers to declare serious actions against these systems.
-Having no place for such exploitation in the Constitution, the social and political era paved a new way against these rigid and immoral structures.
+• The exploitation of Untouchables and the prevalence of the devadasi system prompted the constitution makers to take serious actions against these practices.

 Understanding the Right Against Exploitation Short Note